codalnest/files/lgc.md

 (f) All general and special laws, acts, city charters, decrees, executive orders, proclamations and administrative regulations, or part or parts thereof which are inconsistent with any of the provisions of this Code are hereby repealed or modified accordingly.

-SECTION 535.
+Section 535.
 Separability Clause. - If, for any reason or reasons, any part or provision of this Code shall be held to be unconstitutional or invalid, other parts or provisions hereof which are not affected thereby shall continue to be in full force and effect.

-SECTION 536.
+Section 536.
 Effectivity Clause. - This Code shall take effect on January first, nineteen hundred ninety-two, unless otherwise provided herein, after its complete publication in at least one (1) newspaper of general circulation.

-Document Outline
-BOOK I

-CHAPTER 2. - GENERAL POWERS AND ATTRIBUTES OF LOCAL GOVERNMENT UNITS

-CHAPTER 3. - INTERGOVERNMENTAL RELATIONS

-Article One. - National Government and Local Government Units

-Article Two. - Relations with the Philippine National Police

-Article Three. - Inter-Local Government Relations

-CHAPTER 5. - LOCAL PREQUALIFICATION, BIDS AND AWARDS COMMITTEE

-TITLE TWO. - ELECTIVE OFFICIALS

-CHAPTER 1. - QALIFICATIONS AND ELECTION

-CHAPTER 2. - VACANCIES AND SUCCESSION

-CHAPTER 3. - LOCAL LEGISLATION

-CHAPTER 4. - DISCIPLINARY ACTIONS

-CHAPTER 5. - RECALL

-TITLE THREE. - HUMAN RESOURCES AND DEVELOPMENT

-TITLE FOUR. - LOCAL SCHOOL BOARDS

-TITLE FIVE. - LOCAL HEALTH BOARDS

-TITLE SIX. - LOCAL DEVELOPMENT COUNCILS

-TITLE SEVEN. -LOCAL PEACE AND ORDER COUNCIL

-TITLE EIGHT. - AUTONOMOUS SPECIAL ECONOMIC ZONE

-TITLE NINE. - OTHER PROVISIONS APPLICABLE TO LOCAL GOVERNMENT UNITS

-CHAPTER 1. - Settlement of Boundary Disputes

-CHAPTER 2. - LOCAL INITIATIVE AND REFERENDUM

-Insert from: "LGC_Book4_MiscProvisions.pdf" BOOK IV

-TITLE TWO. - PROVISIONS FOR IMPLEMENTATION

-TITLE THREE. - TRANSITORY PROVISIONS

-TITLE FOUR. - FINAL PROVISIONS